 Does Eating Fat Make You Fat?

 New research from Harvard University found some surprising results about fat and weight gain.
+Turns out, it depends on the type of fat you're eating.

 Gone are the days when fat was verboten (thank the avocado gods!) but we also know that not all varieties are created equal.
 Some, namely polyunsaturated and monounsaturated fats, are more heart-healthy than others (that would be you, saturated and trans fats).
 But how does this apply to the age-old question: Does eating fat make you fat?
 In a first-of-its-kind study, researchers found that certain types of fat are more likely to encourage weight gain—even though all fats have the same calorie count (9 calories per gram).